 At our main branch, find our complete collection of digital games, non-digital games, and game design books.
 Here our knowledgeable staff of student librarians can answer your questions about Game Center classes, events, and degrees.

 Visit the main branch on Thursdays from 5-7PM for our weekly event, Playtest Thursday, where Game Center students as well as local NYC developers bring their games out to test.
 Bring your digital, nondigital, physical, or any other kind of prototype, play other people’s games, and enjoy some free pizza.
-The only rule is your give as much feedback as you get!
+The only rule is to give as much feedback as you get!
 Playtest Thursday is usually followed by a lecture, workshop, or other event, making Thursday nights one of the best times to visit the Game Center.